USING IRONQR

 BarcodeType is an enum data type and it returns the type of the barcode of the given input image.
 There are twenty-two barcode types supported by IronBarcode.
 It will return the type of barcode, which is applied to the given input image.

-Value and text are also the object type values available on the BarcodeResult.
+Value and text are also object-type values available on the BarcodeResult.
 Both value and text are string data types.
 That returns the string value of the barcode.
 Read method will read QR codes and barcodes and get the string value of the given barcode image into value/text.
 The binary value is the byte data type and returns the byte of the given image.
-Below is the quick response code which can be copy-coded to any .NET Windows Forms or .NET Standard Applications.
+Below is the quick response code which can be used in any .NET Windows Forms or .NET Standard Applications.

 BarcodeResult result = BarcodeReader.Read("test.bmp");